Preparing for National OHS laws

 From 1 January 2012 occupational health and safety (“OH&S“) legislation will be “harmonised,” creating a uniform set of laws and safety standards intended to establish a nationally-consistent OH&S scheme.
 This harmonisation will represent one of the most significant changes to the OH&S landscape since the release of the Robens Report in 1972.
+This article explains what organisations need to do as part of preparing for national OHS laws.

-Currently, the states, territories and the Commonwealth operate under different OH&S legislation, regulations and codes of practice, which presents a particular conundrum for multi-state businesses, where costly company time may be currently spent interpreting each jurisdiction’s paticular requirements.
+Currently, the states, territories and the Commonwealth operate under different OH&S legislation, regulations and codes of practice, which presents a particular conundrum for multi-state businesses, where costly company time may be currently spent interpreting each jurisdiction’s particular requirements.

 A nationally-consistent OH&S scheme is expected to benefit organisations by reducing the time spent interpreting and complying with complex legislation, regulations and codes of practice across multiple states, and will consequently provide a more cost-effective system and a much needed simplification of administrative processes.